-Parents can listen to all the parent styles advice given by different people, books, doctors, etc., and then they have to eventually come up with a parent style that works for them and their children.
+Parents can listen to all the parent style advice given by different people, books, doctors, etc., and then they have to eventually come up with a parenting style that works for them and their children.

 We all know that a parent is a caregiver of the offspring in their own species.
-So too for us humans, a parent is considered the caretaker of its child.
+So too for us humans, parents are considered the caretaker of their children.

 No two styles can be the same and no two parent-child relation can be the same.

 In fact parents could use different styles of parenting for each sibling.